 From the Linked Companies tab, we can establish the connection between the single Sage CRM company and multiple Sage 300 records, as well as define the default relationship.

 The integration between Sage CRM and Sage 300 leverages Sage 300’s web-screens.
 This means that your Sage 300 system must be either version 2019, version 2020, or version 2021 and that Sage 300 web-screens must be configured.
-If Sage CRM will be access outside of the local area network (the Internet), this means that both Sage CRM and Sage 300 web-screens must be exposed to the Internet.
+If Sage CRM will be accessed outside of the local area network (the Internet), this means that both Sage CRM and Sage 300 web-screens must be exposed to the Internet.

 This link brings up the compatibility chart for Sage CRM and Sage 300.